TFlex13/TFlex13.github.io/index.md

   Our independent sales reps visit convenience stores, general stores, and specialty retailers in their territories to introduce innovative products and secure shelf placement.
 </p>

-<h3>Territory Ownership</h3>
+<h3>Account Ownership</h3>
 <p>
-  When a rep brings a store on board, that store becomes part of their territory.
+  When a rep brings a store on board, that store becomes their account.
   Reps earn commission not only on the first order, but also on future reorders, creating long-term residual income.
 </p>